parsiya/eslinter/README.md

 ## Update Submodules

-`git submodule update --recursive --remote` this pulls the latest revision of all submodules.
+`git submodule update --init --recursive --remote` this pulls the latest revision of all submodules.